Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

 The standard practice in PyTorch is to put all model parameters into CPU memory first and then in a second step move them to the GPU device.
 However, the larger the model the longer these two steps take.
-If you create the large model layers inside the :meth:`~lightning.pytorch.core.hooks.ModelHooks.configure_model` hook, you can initialize very large models quickly and reduce memory peaks.
+If you create the large model layers inside the :meth:`~lightning_pytorch.core.hooks.ModelHooks.configure_model` hook, you can initialize very large models quickly and reduce memory peaks.

 Before: